withlogicco/ceryx/README.md

 ```

 To access (and therefore 🐶 dogfood 🐶) the Ceryx API via Ceryx' proxy, set the
-`asd` environment variable and run the following command in your terminal:
+`CERYX_API_HOSTNAME` environment variable and run the following command in your terminal:

 ```
 docker-compose exec api bin/populate-api